 Positive pressure ventilation: This combats moisture by adding specially filtered, heated air.
 The humidity and stale air in your home will decrease and the level of clean fresh air is increased, vastly improving the air you’re breathing in.

-If you would like your damp assessed, Prokil condensation specialists offer a free, no obligation damp survey.
+If you would like your damp assessed, Prokil condensation specialists offer a no obligation damp survey.
 We have over 50 years’ experience with over 8,000 happy clients so far.
 Book a mould survey online or give one of our experienced damp treatment specialists a call on 01202 515566 or email.